nxskok/pasias/docs/22-thingy.md

 The only two good events here are shot put (throwing a heavy ball) and 1500m (a long run).
 So what these athletes have in common is good strength and endurance, and bad speed and agility.
-(You can use my ``skills required'' in the table at the top of the question as a guide.)
+(You can use my "skills required" in the table at the top of the question as a guide.)

 I said "these athletes".
 I actually meant "this athlete", since this is the cluster with just Marcus Nilsson in it.
 I ought to have